input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 - `tn` is the cryptographic hash of `M`.

-Then, if any of these Plutus scripts wish to _upgrade_ their cryptographic verification mechanisms, then this amounts to simply changing which committee certificate verification minting policy it is parameterized by.
+If any such of these Plutus scripts wish to _upgrade_ their cryptographic verification mechanisms, then this amounts to simply changing which committee certificate verification minting policy it is parameterized by.
 Indeed, this will change the hash of the Plutus script and hence requires an